Hexagon/smhi-pmp3g-mqtt/README.md

 Docker image which periodically gets hourly forecasts from SMHI, and forwards it to a MQTT broker.

-For all available forcasts, see https://opendata.smhi.se/apidocs/metfcst/parameters.html
+For all available forecasts, see https://opendata.smhi.se/apidocs/metfcst/parameters.html

 ### Features